 Some readers might think it’s crazy to go and eat street food in Africa.
 They have seen the images of meat buzzing with flies in the hot African sun.
 Well, if it makes you feel any better: cooked meat is hard to come by on the streets; and if you find it it’s been cooked until every last trace of life is gone.
 And by the way: the meat is usually really fresh – you can watch the butcher do his work right by the side of the road.

-And sometimes you get really lucky…
+And sometimes you get lucky…

-Tomorrow read all about the marvels of delicious, fresh fish in Africa.
+In the next installment, read all about the marvels of delicious, fresh fish in Africa.